beccaelenzil/ada/textbook-curriculum/08-rails/hike-finder.md

 1. How would you create a database table including the above columns?
     - What command would you use to generate the migration?

-rails generate model hike id:integer name:string length_miles:float elevation_gain_feet:integer max_elevation_feet:integer rating:integer
+rails generate model Hike id:integer name:string length_miles:float elevation_gain_feet:integer max_elevation_feet:integer rating:integer

     - Do you need to include the `id`, `created_at` and `updated_at` fields in the migration?